Float - Property CSS

 el.style.float = 'left';

-Read in Javascript the value of float
+Read in Javascript the value of float.

-attribute, this code is used to return the value.
+When the float property has been assigned via the element's style attribute, this code is used to return the value.

 If the property was initialized via a CSS selector, use the next code instead, which returns the calculated value.